 The thing with hunting is you're not guaranteed to bring home something just because you go out hunting.
 I'd roasted a whole chicken a few weeks ago from the chickens we'd butchered ourselves.
 I thought I'd thawed it all the way out before I roasted it and when we first cut into the chicken it looked great.
 The second day we cut into the chicken I discovered it wasn't quite cooked all the way through in a couple of spots.
 I tossed it in the freezer to make chicken broth.

 Making homemade soup and re-using the bones from chicken and beef to make broth and stock to get even more meals is extremely frugal and healthy.
-To make stock, which is from the bones, and broth is from the bones and meat.
+To make stock, which is from the bones, and the broth is from the bones and meat.
 When I made chicken and dumplings I was making broth.
 Here's how to make homemade broth and how to can bone broth!

-The Depression era you re-used everything.
+The Depression-era you re-used everything.
 Soups are a great way to stretch what you already have into another meal and feed more people.
-By putting in a couple of cups of vegetables and meat, with using the broth and dumplings I almost got a weeks worth of meals from one chicken.
-With Thanksgiving coming up, if you’re cooking a turkey save the bones.
-You can turn that into turkey stock afterwards.
+By putting in a couple of cups of vegetables and meat, using the broth and dumplings I almost got a week's worth of meals from one chicken.
+With Thanksgiving coming up if you're cooking a turkey save the bones.
+You can turn that into turkey stock afterward.
 In the bones are some great things, one of is gelatin.
 Gelatin is a great food to nourish our bodies.
 Tips for making stock:

 When making stock cover the bones with water and some apple cider vinegar to help pull out all the goodies from the bones into your stock.
 I keep a bag of frozen bones in my freezer to make my next batch of stock.
-I add in extra vegetables to my stock and herbs for lots of flavor and to make it more nutrient dense.
+I add extra vegetables to my stock and herbs for lots of flavors and to make it more nutrient-dense.
 Can you ever go wrong adding garlic and onions?
-I don’t think so either.
+I don't think so either.
 Sage is one of my favorite herbs to add.

 Stock will get really thick, especially once cooled.
 When it's done, you'll strain your stock and pull out the spent vegetables.
 Feed the veggies to your chickens, pigs, or in the compost pile.
 Take the stock and use it.
 You can freeze it or store it in the fridge.
 I'm not sure if pressure canning stock will break down the gelatin or not.
 You do have to strain off any fat from stock before canning it.
 Right now I freeze mine to keep the gelatin thick.
 If anyone has any experience with this I'd love to hear your tips!